Econ 390: Internship for Economics

 - your goals and objectives during your internship,

 - and what you hope to learn from the internship.

 Your second paper is due the last week of classes, should be 3-5 pages long, and should describe:

 - your progress towards meeting your goals and objectives?

 - any lessons you learned during your internship (both positive and negative);

 - the relationship between your internship job and the Economics knowledge and skills that you acquired at UH;

-In addition, you are expected to keep in contact with your faculty advisor regularly throughout the semester and keep your advisor apprised of your progress.
-The requirements above are minimum requirements, and the faculty advisor retains the right to request more in terms of quantity and quality as a condition for signing on as an advisor.
+In addition, you are expected to keep in contact with your faculty mentor regularly throughout the semester and keep your mentor apprised of your progress.
+The requirements above are minimum requirements, and the faculty mentor retains the right to request more in terms of quantity and quality as a condition for signing on as a mentor.

 Professional Appearance/ Courtesy